 Legs: ½ teaspoon for each leg

 Chest: 1 teaspoon of sunscreen

 Back: 1 teaspoon of sunscreen

-**Remember everyone’s body size is different.
+**Remember, everyone’s body size is different.
 These are just suggested measurements.
-If you feel these aren’t enough to fully cover your body add more.
+If you feel these aren’t enough to cover, your body add more fully.

 The most important part of sun protection is knowing, no matter where you’re going or how sunny it is, you are at risk of skin cancer due to overexposure to UVB rays.
 Using sun protection is an important task that should be included in your everyday regimen.